fly2015/java-ocp/src/main/java/java21/com/advanced/ch22_sercurity/sercurity.md

 	* It is important to make sure it is being shared only per the requirements.

-	PROTECTING DATA IN MEMORY
+### Protecting Data In Memory
 	- If her application crashes, it may generate a dump file.
 That contains values of everything in memory.
 	- When calling the readPassword() on Console, it returns a char[] instead of a String.
 This is safer for two reasons.
-	- It is not stored as a String, so Java won't place it in the String pool, where it could exist in memory long after the code that used it is run.
+    	+  It is not stored as a String, so Java won't place it in the String pool, where it could exist in memory long after the code that used it is run.
     	- You can null out the value of the array element rather than waiting for the garbage collector to do it.

-	The idea is to have confidential data in memory for as short a time as possible
+	* The idea is to have confidential data in memory for as short a time as possible

-LIMITING FILE ACCESS
+### Limiting File Access
-	 use a security policy to control what the program can access(read/write) defense in depth
+	- Use a security policy to control what the program can access(read/write) defense in depth

-Serializing and Deserializing Objects
+## Serializing and Deserializing Objects
 	- Java skips calling the constructor when deserializing an object

-	SPECIFYING WHICH FIELDS TO SERIALIZE
+### Specifying Which Fields To Serialize
-	- transient to prevent field being serialized
+	- Transient to prevent field being serialized
-	- specify fields to be serialized in an array.
+	- Specify fields to be serialized in an array.

-	If you go with the array approach, make sure you remember to use the private, static, and final modifiers.
+	* If you go with the array approach, make sure you remember to use the private, static, and final modifiers.
 	Otherwise, the field will be ignored.

-CUSTOMIZING THE SERIALIZATION PROCESS
+### Customizing The Serialization Process
 	- writeObject()
 	- readObject()

-WORKING WITH PASSWORDS
+### Working With Passwords
 	- salt (initial random value) and one‐way hashing algorithm

-PRE/POST‐SERIALIZATION PROCESSING
+### Pre/Post‐Serialization Processing
-	readResolve() : replacing the reference of the object returned by deserialization -> run after readObject() writeReplace() : allows us to replace the object that gets serialized -> run before writeObject()
+	- readResolve(): Replacing the reference of the object returned by deserialization -> run after readObject()
+	- writeReplace(): Allows us to replace the object that gets serialized -> run before writeObject()

-Constructing Sensitive Objects
+## Constructing Sensitive Objects
-	When constructing sensitive objects, you need to ensure that subclasses can't change the behavior.
+	- When constructing sensitive objects, you need to ensure that subclasses can't change the behavior.

-	MAKING METHODS FINAL for sensitive method
+	- Making Methods Final For Sensitive Method
 	In general, you should avoid allowing your constructors to call any methods that a subclass can provide its own implementation for.

-	MAKING CLASSES FINAL ->  can't create a malicious subclass to begin MAKING THE CONSTRUCTOR PRIVATE
+	- Making Classes Final ->  can't create a malicious subclass to begin

-HOW TO PROTECT THE SOURCE CODE
+	- Making The Constructor Private

+## How To Protect The Source Code
-	can decompile your code and get source code security by obscurity
+	- Can decompile your code and get source code security by obscurity.

-Preventing Denial of Service Attacks
+## Preventing Denial of Service Attacks
 	DoS -> denial of service
 	DDoS

-	LEAKING RESOURCES fix -> close rc after using
-	READING VERY LARGE RESOURCES -> check size before process INCLUDING POTENTIALLY LARGE RESOURCES
+	LEAKING RESOURCES fix 			-> close rc after using READING VERY LARGE RESOURCES 	-> check size before process INCLUDING POTENTIALLY LARGE RESOURCES
-		inclusion attack
-		- Any file that you didn't create is suspect
+	- Inclusion attack: Any file that you didn't create is suspect
-		"zip bomb" -> where the file is heavily compressed on disk.
+		+ "zip bomb" -> where the file is heavily compressed on disk.
-		“billion laughs attack”(XML bomb) in the Extensible Markup Language (XML) -> the file gets expanded exponentially
+		+ “billion laughs attack”(XML bomb) in the Extensible Markup Language (XML) -> the file gets expanded exponentially

-		-  includes a script on another website (risk)
+	- Includes a script on another website (risk)

-OVERFLOWING NUMBERS
-WASTING DATA STRUCTURES
+## Overflowing Numbers
+## Wasting Data Structures
-	- He creates a class where
-	hashCode() always returns 42 and puts a million of them in your map.
+	- He creates a class where hashCode() always returns 42 and puts a million of them in your map.

-	- beware of code that attempts to create a very large array or other data structure
+	- Beware of code that attempts to create a very large array or other data structure

-LEARNING MORE
+## Learning More
-	Open Web Application Security Project (OWASP) -> publishes a top 10 list of security issue The Cloud Security Alliance (CSA)
+	Open Web Application Security Project (OWASP):  Publishes a top 10 list of security issue The Cloud Security Alliance (CSA)

-	please read
+	Please read
 	Iron‐Clad Java, Jim Manico and August Detlefsen (Oracle Press, 2014)